steviecoaster/steviecoaster.github.io/_posts/2020-01-07-Universal-Automation-For-Chocolatey-Package-Internalizer.md

 comments: true
 ---

-So [@adamdriscoll](https://twitter.com/adamdriscoll) created this new amazing producted called Universal Automation.
+So [@adamdriscoll](https://twitter.com/adamdriscoll) created this new amazing product called Universal Automation.
 It's a PowerShell job scheduling platform built on top of his awesome Universal Dashboard product.
 I was fortunate enough to be invited into the Private Beta, so I've been playing with it off and on over the last couple of weeks.
 I had the idea this evening to see "Can I use this to do Chocolatey Package Internalization?"
 We have documentation on setting it up in Jenkins over [here](https://chocolatey.org/docs/how-to-setup-internal-package-repository).
 Note, this is a business feature, so if you are running Open Source or have a Pro License, I'm sorry, this blog post probably won't be much help, other than showing off how _awesome_ Universal Automation is.

 # The Setup